 - a person (including a corporation);

-- uses (or takes definitive steps to use) a plant variety or a dependent plant variety;
+- used (or took definite steps to use) a plant variety or a dependent plant variety;

-- the plant variety is protected under the PBR Act in Australia before 1 July 2017.
+- the plant variety was protected under the PBR Act in Australia before 1 July 2017.

 If those conditions are met, then the person can make any use of the plant variety on Norfolk Island after 1 July 2017, without infringing the PBR in the variety.